What is this?

 Click over to the Special Features page drop-down and see related topics that didn’t fit into the episode but we just had to share.

-Subscribe to our podcasts on iTunes or Stitcher Radio, TuneIn (or any favorite podcatcher).
+Subscribe to our podcasts on iTunes, Spotify, Stitcher Radio, TuneIn (or any favorite podcatcher).

 Better yet: If you like us, spend a few minutes leaving a 5 star review on iTunes (or anyplace that lets you review, we aren’t picky).

-Click the tasteful DONATE button to your right and help us defray our expenses (THANK YOU!) or frequent the very smart companies that sponsor our show.
+Click the tasteful DONATE button to your right and help us defray our expenses, enter our Zazzle store through the link on the right or frequent the very smart companies that sponsor our show.

 How do I get ahold of you?